Why Do I Write?

 If the spirits of William Shakespeare and Elizabeth Browning I could not summon through the glass to inspire me to express in poetry whatever I wish to say then I turn to Francis Bacon and Michel de Montaigne’s way of capturing into words – essays – whatever it is that I wish to convey.
 If I don’t wish to be so direct with my points and would like to hide my feelings and thoughts between lines and behind symbolism then I walked the path that Edgar Allan Poe and Guy de Maupassant paved.
 I write stories.

 This is not saying that I am a perfect human being.
 I am as imperfect as anyone else and may have, perhaps, done more terrible things.
 Thus, the satires I wrote are like boomerangs.
-They hit me also.
+They sometimes hit me also.

 Pain is like a prison cell.
 It is by writing that I break free from that hell.
 As my heart churns out the words, I go through the pain, feel it, not escape from it.
 And as I write the final sentence or verse, as I put the final punctuation mark, the pain vanishes.